explorable-viz/fluid/new/README.md

 ### Installation

-- Ensure you have a recent version of [nodejs](https://nodejs.org/en/download/current/).
-Then run `yarn install`.
+Ensure you have a recent version of [nodejs](https://nodejs.org/en/download/current/) and install using `yarn install`.
+The `yarn` scripts (invoked using `yarn run`) are as follows:

-- To run the tests in debug mode with Chrome, run `yarn run browser-test`.
-To run then in headless mode, run `yarn run test`.
+- `browser-test` to run tests in debug mode with Chrome
+- `test` to run tests in headless mode, retesting when files change
+- `bundle` to bundle the app
+- `bundle-watch` to bundle the app, rebundling when files change
+- `continuous-test` to run `test` and `bundle-watch` in parallel

 ![LambdaCalc](http://i.imgur.com/ERSxpE0.png "LambdaCalc")